pmespresso/dom-strategy-game/README.md

 #### Miscellaneous

 - Every 5 turns (a little over a week), the play field is reduced in size (Battle Royale/Fortnite,Warzone, etc.) to force more battles over time and push towards a win.
+- Items places randomly along the grid could power up attributes like hp or attack and even allow teleport